JoaoVidLima/note-taking-pro/README.md

 ## License
 Although the source code of the app was developed solely by me, you are free to test and modify it on your machine as you wish.
-I used an Eclipse Adoptium JRE (https://adoptium.net/temurin/) under the terms of the "GNU General Public License, version 2 with the Classpath Exception".
+I used an Eclipse Adoptium OpenJDK (https://adoptium.net/temurin/) under the terms of the "GNU General Public License, version 2 with the Classpath Exception".
-I also used Launch4j and Inno setup to create the .exe file and the installer for Windows.
+I also used Launch4j and Inno Setup to create the .exe file and the installer for Windows.